-The factors used for calculating the late retirement increases are published by the Government Actuary's Department (GAD), and have recently been revised to take account of current conditions and trends such as increased life expectancy.
+The factors used for calculating the late retirement increases are published by the Government Actuary's Department (GAD), and are revised from time to time to take account of current conditions and trends such as increased life expectancy.

-From 4 January 2017, if you retire after NPA, your annual pension will be increased by 0.010% for each day after the day that you attained normal pension age.
-Had you retired before 4 January 2017 the appropriate factor was 0.014%.
+If you retire after NPA, your annual pension will be increased by 0.010% for each day after the day that you attained normal pension age.

 If you had Scheme membership before 1 April 2008, you will also be entitled to an automatic tax-free lump sum.
 This will be increased by 0.001% for each day after the day that you attained NPA.
-Had you retired before 4 January 2017 the appropriate factor was 0.007%